 Finally, as you are outfitting your hedgehog’s habitat, you may want to consider a small machine washable small critter tent or igloo (like this adorable Double Fleece Hang-N-Tent).

 This could be nice to have where your hedgehog may enjoy sneaking away to curl up and sleep.

-These cozy domes are available for sale or can be made oneself like the fabric cage liners and cozy pouches.
+These cozy domes are available for sale or can be made like fabric cage liners and cozy pouches.

 Always remember, regardless of your liner choice, that what you see as a cage for your hedgehog is your hedgehog’s home.

-It is very important to go generous with it as this is where it will spend most of the time.
+It is crucial to go generous with it as this is where it will spend most of the time.